HazzaBracks/The-Banished-Realms/README.md

 In the game, I also credit all of the artist from which I used art in order to pixelate and put into my game.

-Here are a few examples of possible gameplay scenarios that you could come across in the game.
+The images you need in order to display the gameplay are provided in the repository.